How to Participate

 Installers will be notified via e-mail of inspection results within two weeks after the project inspection.
 If the project passes inspection, the e-mail will include a passed inspection report.

 If the project fails inspection, the e-mail notification will include a failed inspection report.
 The installer must correct the deficiencies or supply the missing information and request a program re-inspection.
-If a second inspection is required, a fee of $200 for each re-inspection will be deducted from any incentive payments under the EDC Solar Financing Incentive (ESFI) and New Jersey Renewable Energy Manufacturing Incentive (NJREMI) programs.

 Please wait two weeks following the inspection for questions regarding the results.
 Questions about inspection results can be directed to the specific program inspector that inspected your installation.